Hungry Healthy Happy

 Cheese Trees and Snowman Toast

-Like cheese on toast, but deconstructions and festive.
-This makes a nice change from cheese sandwiches and kids will enjoy decorating them too.
+Like cheese on toast, but deconstructioned and festive.
+This makes a nice change from cheese sandwiches and kids will enjoy decorating them too as an easy kid's Christmas snack.

 Slices of toast cut into a snowman shape with slices of cheese in tree shaped.

-Christmas Tree - Use a Christmas tree shape cookie cuter or a knife to cut a Christmas tree out of a cheese slice (you can use any type of cheese you like).
+Christmas Tree - Use a tree shape Christmas cookie cutter or a knife to cut a Christmas tree out of a cheese slice (you can use any type of cheese you like).
 Then use thin strips of cucumber for tinsel and cubes of carrot or bell pepper for lights/baubles.
+Any way to get more veggies into them, right?!

 Snowman Toast - Use a snowman cookie cutter or a knife to cut out a snowman shape in toast.
 Then, use an edible pen for eyes, mouth, buttons and a hat.
 Then you can make a scarf with strips of carrot and we used chocolate sticks for arms, but you could use bell peppers or cucumber.